TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Serial2Pico is a configuration and control app for the Pico Touch LCD developed in Visual Studio 2022 C# .NET8, which is a mimic of the Pico macropad, with additional controls below the mimic, and navigation tabs above it.

 **Testing:** Layouts 1, 3, and 4 (keys M S T) are available for custom labels and app-switching - currently only one active layout at a time - but every active layout can have many active apps.
 If more than one layout with App->Checked then it will use L4 before L3 before L1.
 Use with custom labels enabled, which can be switched on/off from the L1 L3 L4 tab of each layout.
 Added nKeys switching and open and close commands when an app is opened or closed.
 The new apprules.json has six additional editable fields for these.
 For example when MSWord is opened the nKeys will change to nKeys set w01 to w996, and a star \<\*xy\*z\> or \<x \> command can be sent when it opens and when it closes.
+This means an extra fibe keys can becutomized per app by using a command such as \<\*xn\*number\> to set the keys [Cut],[Copy]Paste][Delete][Retuen] to other functions.
 The original nKeys set is restored after the last app closes.
 Remember to put macro files inside the /app/ folder that matches the layout i.e. use T01 but not S01 or M01 when L4 is active.

 ```
 Explanation: Difference in file name pointer behaviour between link-files (filenames such as K01Link, M24Link etc.) and nkeys
 (filename such as n01, H976, y003, 5560 etc), when application switching is active.

 Current state of Pico macropad is nDir = /winword/ and nChar = ‘n’.
-File S01 in rootfolder has the text “myid” in it.
-That
+MSWord is open and active.
+File S01 in rootfolder has
-means when key S1 is pressed with a brown A (SDCard not Flash) the text “myid” is typed into Word.
+the text “myid” in it.
+That means when key S1 is pressed with a brown A (SDCard not Flash) the text “myid” is typed into
+Word.

 File n01 in the root of the SDCard has the text “S01” in it.
 I also have a folder /winword/ and I copied another file S01
 which contains the text “mygmail” (not “myid”) to /winword/S01.